 This starts with bringing the right gear.
-A great item you can bring, that’s cheap and easy to make (if you prefer a DIY version), is a tarpaulin.
+A great item you can bring, that’s cheap and easy to make, is a tarpaulin.
 A tarp can be used to protect your attendees that don’t have a waterproof tent or it can be used to create a nice little protected common area where everyone can gather together.

 Just because it’s raining, doesn’t mean that everyone has to haul up in a corner of the tent to wait for the rain to stop.
 If you’ve set up your waterproof community table from earlier, you can gather everyone together to discuss the topic of your retreat or to simply have fun and play some games.